A dedicated oncology cluster

-Oslo Cancer Cluster is an oncology research and industry cluster dedicated to improving the lives of cancer patients by accelerating the development of new cancer diagnostics and medicines.
+Oslo Cancer Cluster is an oncology research and industry cluster dedicated to improving the lives of cancer patients by accelerating the development of new cancer diagnostics and treatment.

-We are a national non-profit member organisation with about 90 members.
-Our members are Norwegian and international companies, research and financial institutions, university hospitals and organisations – all working in the cancer field.
-They represent the entire oncology value chain, doing everything from exploratory research to selling therapeutics and diagnostics to global markets.
+We are a national non-profit member organization with 90+ members.
+Our member base comprises university hospitals, research centers, patient organizations, start-ups and biotech companies, global pharma and technology companies, investors, financial institutions as well as service providers – all working in the cancer field.
+Jointly, they cover the entire oncology value chain – from exploratory research to delivering novel therapeutics and diagnostics to patients worldwide.

 Norwegian Centre of Expertise

 In 2007, we became a Norwegian Centre of Expertise.
 Since then, we have developed into a strong biotech cluster well positioned in the global oncology industry.
-The world class research environment in immunotherapy and the presence of several IT-companies, strengthen the cluster’s position as a global knowledge and innovation centre.
+The world class research environment in cancer immunotherapy, a growing pipeline of preclinical and clinical stage assets and the presence of several pharma, technology and IT companies, strengthen the cluster’s position as an international knowledge and innovation hub in the cancer field.

-Around 30 of the members are gathered in the Oslo Cancer Cluster Incubator, a successful biotech cluster, situated in the Oslo Cancer Cluster Innovation Park.
+Around 30 of the members are gathered in the Oslo Cancer Cluster Incubator, situated in the Oslo Cancer Cluster Innovation Park.
 We share the innovation park with Ullern Upper Secondary School, the Cancer Registry of Norway and Oslo University Hospital.

-A growing number of members in the cluster develop novel cancer immunotherapies.
-Therefore, we established the Norwegian Immuno-Oncology Consortium in 2013.
-The goal of the consortium is to strengthen the knowledge-base and expertise, and to facilitate more national and international collaboration within immuno-oncology.
-The consortium also addresses precision medicine.
+Building on the strong academic research and the growing number biotech companies in the cluster developing novel cancer immunotherapies we established the Norwegian Immuno-Oncology Consortium.
+The goal of the consortium is to strengthen the knowledge-base and expertise, and to facilitate national and international collaboration within immuno-oncology.